 In this class you will be using the Eclipse development environment to write your Java and Android applications.
 The following instructions inform you how to setup Eclipse for the course.

 Go into the eclipse folder and open Eclipse.
 If this is the first time, it will ask you where you would like to set up your workspace.
 Your workspace contains any projects that you create, as well as your Eclipse settings and preferences.
 You can either use the default recommendation or place it elsewhere on your file system.
 Check Use this as the default and do not ask again so that Eclipse will not ask you every time you start it, and click OK.

 When Eclipse is done loading, you will see the Welcome page.
 Close it by selecting the the Workbench to reveal the full development environment.

 Now we need to install some additional plug-ins to make some common tasks in this course easier.
 Open the Help menu and select Install New Software....

 In the Work with: field, paste the following URL and press Enter:

-Click the Select All button to get all of the plug-ins used in this class, and click Next.
+Click the check box next to "Web-CAT Electronic Assignments" in the list, and click Next.
 Review your selection and click Next again.

 Check "I accept the terms of the license agreements" and then click Finish.